-Serializer/Deserializer (SERDES)
+4.4 Serializer/Deserializer (SERDES)

-The CYWUSB6934 IC has a data Serializer/Deserializer (SERDES), which provides byte-level framing of transmit and receive data.
+Both ICs provide a data Serializer/Deserializer (SERDES), which provides byte-level framing of transmit and receive data.
 Bytes for transmission are loaded into the SERDES and receive bytes are read from the SERDES via the SPI interface.
 The SERDES provides double buffering of transmit and receive data.
 While one byte is being transmitted by the radio the next byte can be written to the SERDES data register insuring there are no breaks in transmitted data.

 After a receive byte has been received it is loaded into the SERDES data register and can be read at any time until the next byte is received, at which time the old contents of the SERDES data register will be overwritten.
-The CYWUSB6932 IC only has a data Serializer.

-Application Interfaces
+4.5 Application Interfaces